-Through research-intensive coursework and specially-designed internships, students gain experience in fieldwork, interviewing, analyzing surveys, statistical analysis, and writing research reports.
+Through research-intensive coursework and specially-designed internships, students gain experience in research methods that include fieldwork, interviewing, analyzing surveys, statistical analysis, and writing research reports.

 Our students have secured internships with: